CENG501-Projects/CENG501-Spring2022/Project_Akpinar_Ayik/Readme.md

 ## 3.3.
 Results

-By evaluating the results of the experiments, LSTM and GRU models are used as a baseline.
 LSTM architecture surpass GRU architecture by a small amount.
 First approach called “the SNNs with improved dynamics v1” increases the accuracy of the prediction by 8.98% and 9.84% on TIMIT and LibriSpeech 100h datasets, respectively compared to conventional SNNs.
 The increase in accuracy shows the significance of learning without the problems occurred on training such as gradient mismatch and vanishing gradient.
 Second approach called “the SNNs with improved dynamics v2” further boosted the values reached in v1 version by 1.64% and 5.57% on TIMIT and LibriSpeech 100h datasets, respectively.
 So, the result is that maximizing the recognition accuracy was made possible by choosing the forget and candidate signals depending on the past synaptic current.

 When it comes to computational savings, 4.37-5.40 x fewer number of sparse outputs multiplications caused by the proposed v1 SNN compared to GRUs.
 However, the SNN with improved dynamics v2 led to 10.13 and 11.14 x fewer multiplication operations compared to the GRUs on TIMIT and LibriSpeech 100h datasets, respectively.
 The difference in recognition accuracy between SNNs and the baseline LSTMs became 1.10% and 0.36% using all the proposed architecture and training on TIMIT and LibriSpeech 100h datasets, respectively with halved parameter numbers.